greylabel/mac-dev-playbook/docs/mac-setup.md

 ### Additional configuration

-Optionally, copy a `config.yml` file to he cloned `mac-dev-playbook` directory,  if configuration overrides are required.
+Optionally, copy a `config.yml` file to the cloned `mac-dev-playbook` directory,  if configuration overrides are required.

 #### Ansible Vault
 >